heurihermilab/heurihermilab.github.io/_pages/about.md

 title: "About"
 ---

-**For as far back** as I can remember I’ve been fascinated by technology.
-Back before the personal computer, the kind of technology that had smarts was rare, and though it wouldn’t fit into your house, it wasn’t near as powerful as what you have in your pocket today.
+**For as far back** as I can remember I’ve been fascinated by technology, wares both hard and soft.
+A childhood interest in codes, ciphers, and weird math in the ’70s proved to be prophetic when it transpired that world civilization itself came to depend on cryptography and other digital logics.